Knotting Minimal Sets: Templates and the positive entropy case

-and in the template the right hand half infinite sections of these two leaves become identified.
+and in the template the right hand half infinite sections of these two orbits become identified.
 We denote by $\widetilde{M_{Fib}}$ this image of $M_{Fib}$.
-In the figure the image of this double leaf from the decimal point onwards is highlighted in red, traveling from the junction of boundaries of the strips marked 2 and 3 at the top, through the 0 arc, to a point in the middle of the interval 4; the path continues from the 4 at the top, describing the 1 arc, and so on.
+In the figure the image of this double orbit from the decimal point onwards is highlighted in red, traveling from the junction of boundaries of the strips marked 2 and 3 at the top, through the 0 arc, to a point in the middle of the interval 4; the path continues from the 4 at the top, describing the 1 arc, and so on.
 The pre-image of the decimal point at the top is a two-fold branch point: on the bottom of the template the pre-image consists of a point in the neighbourhood strip 2 (describing a 1 arc) and in the strip 3 (describing a 0 arc).

-Other Sturmian minimal sets have similar associated diagrams, though with more strips involved.\footnote{For those familiar with the work of Anderson and Putnam \cite{AP} on the spaces associated to substitutions, $\widetilde{M_{Fib}}$ is precisely the space obtained for this substitution using the \emph{uncollared} complex.
-This is a strict quotient of $M_{Fib}$ since the substitution $0\mapsto 010$, $1\mapsto 01$ does not force the border and is why we can find the neighbourhoods of image of $M_{Fib}$ in the template as above.
-In the earlier construction, illustrated in Figure 5, we used a properised version of the substitution so as to ensure that the limit space was the genuine minimal set.}
+\begin{aside} \emph{For those familiar with the work of Anderson and Putnam \cite{AP} on the spaces associated to substitutions, $\widetilde{M_{Fib}}$ is precisely the space obtained for this substitution using the \emph{uncollared} complex.
+This is a strict quotient of $M_{Fib}$ since the substitution $0\mapsto 010$, $1\mapsto 01$ does not force the border.
+In the earlier construction, illustrated in Figure 5, we used a properised version of the substitution so as to ensure that the limit space was the genuine minimal set.} \end{aside}